 Screening for hearing issues

 The type of treatment depends on the severity of hearing loss.
 Your doctor might decide to monitor your baby.
 Your child can have regular tests with an ear doctor (audiologist).
-This can keep track of your child’s state and if their hearing improves or declines.
+This can keep track of your child’s hearing ability and watch if his or her hearing improves or declines.

-Treatment also can include a hearing device (such as an aid or implant) or surgery.
+Treatment also can include a hearing device, such as an aid or implant, or surgery.
 Hearing loss can cause other health issues with speech, reaction, and social skills.
-They could need therapy, counseling, or other medical care to treat these symptoms.
+Your child could need therapy, counseling, or other medical care to treat these symptoms.
 Babies with certain health conditions, head trauma, or a family history of hearing loss are at higher risk.

 Screening for critical congenital heart defects